ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 2/W2 - Day 1 - Elastic Load Balancer, ALBs.md

 Nodes -> Each node has a listener, the listener monitors incoming *connection requests* with designated protocol and port
 - Definition -> server among a group of servers, receiving and handling network traffic.
 It evenly distributes traffic to a target application

-*Port* -> serves as network communication endpoint, it enables data exchange
+*Port* -> serves as network communication endpoint, it enables data exchange.
+- If you set up port 80 and a request comes from another port, the load balancer will not allow access

 Target -> EC2 instances.
 When the incoming request comes in through port 80 (for example), evaluate rule, and then distribute to the corresponding target.